 Best Loans for First-Time Buyers

-If you’d prefer to advise your kids rather than give them cash, it is worth pointing them to the best loans and lenders for first-time buyers.
+If you’d prefer to advise your kids rather than give them cash, it is worth pointing them to loans for first-time buyers.
 According to the federal government’s definition, the following people qualify as first-time buyers:

 - Someone purchasing a home for the first time